C. F. Martin & Company: Archtop

-The 1960s
+1960s

 During the late 1960s, Martin manufactured hollow-body electric guitars similar to those manufactured by Gretsch.
-Martin's electric guitars were not popular and the company has since continued to concentrate on the manufacture of a wide range of high quality acoustics.
+Martin's electric guitars were not popular and the company has since produced only acoustics.
 They also reinstated the famous D-45 in 1968.

 During the 1960s, many musicians, including Clarence White and Eric Thompson preferred Martin guitars built before World War II to more recent guitars of the same model.
-The prewar guitars had a different internal bracing pattern consisting of scalloped braces (the later ones were tapered rather than scalloped), with the x-brace forward-shifted to about an inch of the soundhole, producing better resonance, and tops made from Adirondack red spruce rather than Sitka spruce.
+The prewar guitars had a different internal bracing pattern consisting of scalloped braces (the later ones were tapered rather than scalloped), with the x-brace forward-shifted to about an inch of the sound hole, producing better resonance, and tops made from Adirondack red spruce rather than Sitka spruce.

 After 1969, the rosewood components, including the backs and sides of some models, were changed from Brazilian rosewood to Indian rosewood, due to restrictions on the sale of Brazilian rosewood.
-The D-28s and D-35s (introduced in the mid-1960s to make use of the more narrow pieces of wood, by using a three-piece back design) are now very sought-after on the vintage guitar market, fetching sums in the neighborhood of $50,000–$60,000.
+The D-28s and D-35s, which were introduced in the mid-1960s to make use of the more narrow pieces of wood by using a three-piece back design, are now very sought-after on the vintage guitar market, fetching sums from $50,000 to $60,000.
 The same models from the early 1970s, with Indian Rosewood backs and sides, generally sell for less than $2,500.

-Martin domestically produced hollow-body electric guitars in the mid-'60s, the GT-70, and GT-75.
+Martin domestically produced hollow-body electric guitars in the mid-1960s, the GT-70, and GT-75.
 About 700 of each were produced.
 The guitars looked like a cross between Gretsch and Guild hollow-body guitars.
 The guitars have a typical 60's jangly sound.
 DeArmond pickups were used.
 The units had Kluson tuners and most had a machined aluminum bridge though some were made with wooden bridges.
 Single and double-cutaway models were produced.
 Black, red and burgundy colors were available.
 The guitars failed to make a significant cultural or commercial impact.

 Stinger Guitars

-From 1985 to 1996 Martin produced a line of solid body electric guitars and basses under the brand name Stinger.
-These were modeled after Fender guitars and were made in Korea.
+From 1985 to 1996, Martin produced a line of solid body electric guitars and basses under the brand name Stinger.
+These were modeled after Fender guitars and were made in South Korea.
 The guitars were shipped to the Martin factory where they were inspected and given a final setup before being sent on to the distributors.

-Recent events

 Martin opened its "Custom Shop" division in 1979.
 Martin built its 500,000th guitar in 1990, and in 2004 they built their millionth guitar.
 This guitar is entirely hand-crafted and features more than 40 inlaid rubies and diamonds.
 It is worth an estimated $1 million.
 As of 2007, Martin employed 600 people.